jepun9/TCC-Makerspace/README.md

 # TCC-Makerspace
 Web application for Tidewater Community College's Makerspace.
 ## Usage
-run index.html in a browser
+Run index.html in a browser.
 ## Built with
 * HTML5
 * CSS3